 Educate clinicians to become advanced practitioners through hands-on strategies and comprehensive evidence-based practice research.

-Together, the Baylor Laboratories for Exercise Science & Technology (BLEST), the Exercise Biochemical Nutrition Lab (EBNL), and the Athletic Training and Human Anatomy Lab (ATHA) integrate five separate facilities that are housed in the Marrs-McLean Gymnasium (MMG).
+Together, the Baylor Laboratories for Exercise Science & Technology (BLEST) and the Exercise Biochemical Nutrition Lab (EBNL) integrate four separate facilities that are housed in the Marrs-McLean Gymnasium (MMG).
 These laboratories provide a collaborative environment where our HHPR faculty and students can conduct several research studies simultaneously.
 These facilities also allow us to deliver the very best hands-on instruction to undergraduate and graduate students in our Exercise Physiology and Athletic Training programs as well as interested students from other programs across campus.

 The Baylor Laboratories for Exercise Science & Technology